mbi/django-front/docs/introduction.rst

 * Edit html content directly on the front-end of your site.
 * Version history: jump back to a previous version of a content block at any time.
 * Content blocks are persisted in the database, and in Django's cache (read: zero database queries)
-* Content scope and inheritance: content blocks (placeholders) can be defined globally (i.e. edited once, displayed on every page), or on a signle url, a single language, …
+* Content scope and inheritance: content blocks (placeholders) can be defined globally (i.e. edited once, displayed on every page), or on a single url, a single language, …
 * Built-in support for several content editor plugins (WYSIWYG, html, Markdown, …), adding a new editor is very simple.